Akiwacky/akiwacky.github.io/about.md

 - [NBA Four Factors Analysis](https://akinajayi.me/NBA_Four_Factors/)
   Utilize data analysis techniques to extract valuable insights related to the Four Factors, which serve as the foundational elements of successful basketball.

 I am eager to bring my analytical skills, financial acumen, and data engineering capabilities to a challenging and innovative environment.
-If my profile aligns with your needs, I would be thrilled to discuss how I can contribute to your team.
+If my profile aligns with your needs, I would be happy to discuss how I can contribute to your team.

 ## Skills